UK's Prince Andrew 'appalled' by Jeffrey Epstein claims | DW | 19.08.2019

 Epstein death

-Epstein was found dead on August 10 in a federal jail in Manhattan, New York.
+Epstein was found dead on August 10 at a federal jail in Manhattan, New York.
 A coroner ruled the death as suicide.

 Epstein had been awaiting trial on charges for the sex trafficking of dozens of underage girls as young as 14 in the early 2000s.